Configurationz/Docker_Registries/index.md

 docker image build -t scr:v1.0 .
 ```

-3. Generally, registries will have repositories, and each repository represents an application.
+3. Generally, registries will have repositories, and each repository represents an application

-4. The naming conventions slightly differ from registry to registry (cloud to cloud as well).
+4. The naming conventions slightly differ from registry to registry (cloud to cloud as well)

 5. Docker Hub: Naming convention is ```<account-name>/<image-name>:<tag>```